syncfusion-content/blazor-docs/blazor/kanban/sort.md

 ## SortBy

 Initially, users can change the arrangement of cards in the columns and position of the dropped card by using the `SortBy` property.
-The `SortBy` property contains three enumeration values as follows.
+The `SortBy` property contains three enumeration values as follows,

 * DataSourceOrder
 * Index